Detailed Comparison of Renormalization Scale-Setting Procedures based on the Principle of Maximum Conformality: A mini-review of the PMC scale-setting approaches

 In some cases, the perturbative convergence may be weak in the pQCD approximant or in the series for the PMC scale, leading to a comparatively larger residual scale dependence.
 The PMCs procedure has been suggested to suppress this residual scale dependence by directly fixing a single effective scale and value for $\alpha_s$.
 Following the standard procedure of the PMCs~\cite{Shen:2017pdu}, the pQCD approximant (\ref{rij1}) changes to the following conformal series,

-The PMC scale $Q_*$ can be determined by requiring all the nonconformal terms vanish, which can be fixed up to N$^2$LL-accuracy for $p=1$ and $n=4$, i.e. $\ln Q^2_* / Q^2$ can be expanded as a power series over $a_s(Q)$,
+The PMC scale $Q_*$ can be determined by requiring all the nonconformal terms be vanished, which can be fixed up to N$^2$LL-accuracy for $p=1$ and $n=4$.
+More explicitly, by requiring all the RG-involved $\{\beta_i\}$-terms to vanish, $\ln Q^2_* / Q^2$ becomes a perturbative expansion over $a_s(Q_*)$,